HOME

 4. Ann of "John and Ann Land of Alverthrough, Wakefield", born on February 1, 1798 and baptized on March 13, 1798.
 Both microfilms.
 New Zion Independent Church in Wakefield.

-3. William Land, and Sarah _____ Albrigg and Kirkgate, Wakefield
+3. William Land, and Sarah _____, Albrigg and Kirkgate, Wakefield

-Baptism: Unknown, circa 1788.
 He may be the son of James per an odd listing at New Zion.
 No listing on IGI for son of James.
-If he was not a son of James he would have been of the right age to be a brother of Charles Land (1767) and also of John Land (1770), both sons of John Land who were members of the same congregation, albeit at different times.
+Could be son of Thomas and Mary Land baptized WAS 1789.
+If he was not a son of James or Thomas he would have been of the right age to be a brother or son of Charles Land (1767).
+Charles Land and his brother John were members of the same congregation, albeit at different times.

 Marriage: Unknown, no earlier than 1808, Sarah.
 IGI has listing to Sarah Hirst in 1808 in Dewsbury (???)
 Willian and Sarah were such common names.